jie311/Uni-YOLO/README.md

 clip: The CLIP model for zero-shot classification.

 ## Quick Test
+1. Please download the pre-training weight ".pth" and place it in ". /model_data/".
+Baidu Link: https://pan.baidu.com/s/1pgxytvaP4hPw4ONpHOncIw. (tq56)
-1. Please provide the categories for candidate objects.
+2. Please provide the categories for candidate objects.
 We have prepared a sample image and corresponding categories for quick test the detection performance.
-2. Please run the ``uni_predict.py`` and input the ``test.jpg``, then you will get the detection result.
+3. Please run the ``uni_predict.py`` and input the ``test.jpg``, then you will get the detection result.

 * Other modules will be updated after publication.